FranciscaAlliende/APS-Failure-at-Scania-Trucks/README.md

 #### First Approach: Cost-Sensitive Learning Models
-- Divided the training set into training and validation sets
+- Divide the training set into training and validation sets
 - Handle null values on training, validation and test set
 - Find the right hyparameters for each of the mentioned models in order to reduce the false negatives as much as possible, having false positives under control.
 - Train the models